 Types of Farro

-You are going to love how versatile this Farro Kale Salad is.
+You are going to love how versatile this Kale Farro Salad is.
 Because the ingredients are so basic, you can think of them more as a guide, rather than considering them set in stone ... although I do think it's perfect exactly as-is!

 Here are some tips for customizing the recipe according to your tastes (or what's in your pantry):